decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 More information about the `fingerprint` argument can be found in [Integrating Decentraland's Estate in your Marketplace](/player/blockchain-integration/estates-marketplace-integrations)

 As the owner of the NFT.
-You can accept any Bids that have been made for it as long as it has not expired and the bidder still has enough MANA to pay for it.
+You can accept any Bids made for it as long as it has not expired and the bidder still has enough MANA to pay for it.

-In order to accept a Bid, the owner of the asset has to transfer the NFT to the Bids contract using the `safeTransferFrom` function of the NFT contract with some extra data containing the accepted Bid information.
+To accept a Bid, the asset owner has to transfer the NFT to the Bids contract using the `safeTransferFrom` function of the NFT contract with some extra data containing the accepted Bid information.

-For example, to accept a Bid for one of my LANDs I would have to call the LAND contract `safeTransferFrom` function to transfer my LAND to the Bids contract which will then execute the bid.
+For example, to accept a Bid for one of my LANDs, I would have to call the LAND contract `safeTransferFrom` function to transfer my LAND to the Bids contract, which will then execute the bid.

 ```sol
 /// @param from The current owner (or operator) of the NFT.